lern-code-io/angular-exercises/problem-20/README.md

-# Task 20: Create a custom directive and apply to HTML templage (medior 1)
+# Task 20: Create a custom directive and apply to HTML template (medior 1)

 ## Description
 Update the 'BlueBackgroundDirective' directive to turn an element blue.
 Then place this directive on the div located in